ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 We understand what a CMS is and a process to select a CMS, but what about the other important aspects of web design we talked about earlier?

-Let’s talk briefly about the elements in the context of a CMS and CMS selection.
+Let's talk briefly about the elements in the context of a CMS and CMS selection.

 ### Environment:

 	Environment is essentially a grouping of concepts/items/situations related to the user at the time of accessing a resource.

-*Is there something inherent about a CMS that will affect the user when they’re accessing the resource?*
+*Is there something inherent about a CMS that will affect the user when they're accessing the resource?*

 ### Story